-Our women’s substance abuse treatment program is located at our newly remodeled Pear Lake facility.
-The house is nestled in a serene, wooded area on the shores of quiet and quaint Pear Lake; only two miles from Grand Rapids, Minnesota.
-The natural environment and supportive staff make this an ideal setting for our program, which is designed to help recovering women realize their fullest potential while taking responsibility for themselves and their families — no matter what their life circumstances.
+Our women’s co-occurring residential treatment program is located at our newly remodeled Pear Lake facility.
+The house is nestled in a serene, wooded area on the shores of quiet and quaint Pear Lake, only two miles from Grand Rapids, Minnesota.
+The natural environment and supportive staff make this an ideal setting for our program, which is designed to help recovering women realize their fullest potential while empowering them to take responsibility for themselves and their families.

 Each Pear Lake client receives personalized treatment according to her individual needs.
 Program options include: